peldszus/arg-microtexts/topics_triggers.md

   de: Sollte die „Pille danach“ rezeptfrei in Apotheken erhältlich sein?

-  en: Should the the morning-after pill be sold over the counter at the pharmacy?
+  en: Should the morning-after pill be sold over the counter at the pharmacy?

 * `charge_tuition_fees`